thomasjohns/Lang/python/python/README.md

 # Python in Python in Python ...

-This project's goal is to sufficient subset of python to be able to interpret itself i.e. a
+A sufficient subset of python that aims to interpret itself i.e. to be a [Meta-circular evaluator](https://en.wikipedia.org/wiki/Meta-circular_evaluator).
-[Meta-circular evaluator](https://en.wikipedia.org/wiki/Meta-circular_evaluator).

 It is still work in progress.